-Dr. Busby is the Division Director for the Materials Science and Technology Division in the Physical Sciences Directorate at Oak Ridge National Laboratory.
+Dr. Busby is the Division Director for the Nuclear Energy and Fuel Cycle Division in the Fusion and Fission Energy and Science Directorate at Oak Ridge National Laboratory.
 His contributions range from light water reactors to sodium reactors and space reactor systems as well as research in support of the ITER project.

 Dr. Busby’s research is focused on materials performance and development of materials for nuclear reactor applications.
 While at ORNL, Dr. Busby has participated in materials research efforts for space reactors, fusion machines, advanced fast reactors, and light water reactors.
 Ultimately, the results of this diverse research will enable the development of operating criteria for structural materials in a variety of adverse environments that will allow for design and operation of safe, reliable, and cost-effective nuclear systems.

-Previously, Dr. Busby led the Materials Aging and Degradation Pathway for the DOE –Office of Nuclear Energy Light Water Reactor Sustainability Research and Development program.
+Dr. Busby was the lead for the Materials Aging and Degradation Pathway for the DOE –Office of Nuclear Energy Light Water Reactor Sustainability Research and Development program from 2009 to 2015.

 He also led the Nuclear Energy Enabling Technologies Materials Cross-cut effort, in addition to participation in several nuclear industry-sponsored research tasks.